cynthiateeters/sahar-eleventy-base-blog/content/blog/fourth-post/index.md

 ---
-title: Indoor vs Outdoor Cats: Pros and Cons
+title: "Indoor vs Outdoor Cats: Pros and Cons"
-description: Cats are curious by nature, and whether they stay indoors or explore outside can have a big impact on their health and behavior.
-Both lifestyles have advantages and challenges, so it’s important to understand what’s best for your feline friend.
+description: "Cats are curious by nature, and whether they stay indoors or explore outside can have a big impact on their health and behavior.
+Both lifestyles have advantages and challenges, so it's important to understand what's best for your feline friend."
 date: 2025-12-22
 tags: indoor-outdoor-cats
 ---